nesfit/IW5/Lectures/Lecture_01/PITCHME.md

   * `'e'` character as an exponent
 * Rules
   * If literal contains `'.'`, or `'e'` than data type is decimal
-  * Else data type is the smallest one that fits `int, uint, long, ulong`
+  * Else data type is the smallest one that fits `int, uint, long, ulong`.

 +++